KOOKIIEStudios/Spirit-PacketPuller-OLD/README.md

 # Spirit-PacketPuller
+NOTE: THIS PROJECT IS DEPRECATED IN FAVOUR OF A FLUTTER APPROACH

+(More details to come)

 A GUI implementation of [MaplePacketPuller](https://github.com/Bratah123/MaplePacketPuller), for the ***Spirit Suite*** of server development tools.
 ---
 # Info

-Features and known issues have been inherited from [MaplePacketPuller](https://github.com/Bratah123/MaplePacketPuller).
+Features and known issues have been inherited from [MaplePacketPuller](https://github.com/Bratah123/MaplePacketPuller), as it retains the same core Python engine.
   *(To be updated as development continues)*

 Note on style: This project uses PyQt, which utilises camel case.
 Hence, part of `main.py` (and the bulk of `view.py`) will be in camel case (with the exception of constants), with other non-Qt Python modules being in the typical snake case.